chiruu12/chiruu12/README.md

 ## 🚀 Projects I’m Proud Of
 - **NexNet:**
   A self-built analytical framework using NumPy to simplify deep learning model development across diverse datasets.

-- **VERI-Bot:**
-  An AI-powered chatbot that integrates research papers, PDFs, and YouTube data for smart, context-aware responses.

-- **Amazon OCR Project:**
-  A scalable text extraction pipeline using EasyOCR and BERT, designed to process large image datasets efficiently.

 ---